 While fear will always be present when we rumble with vulnerability, our response to fear will determine our success as a leader.

 Dare to Lead is full of practical ideas that are backed by research, and Brene's writing style is concise, real, and relatable.
-I encourage everyone to put this book on their reading list!
+I encourage you to put this book on your reading list!

 You also mentioned having courageous conversations.
 What techniques have you found for balancing tact and truth, leadership and friendship?
 On one hand, I can be very honest in giving feedback, but I also value the friendships that been formed.
 I oftentimes struggle with balancing those.